 10' high, self-fruitful, strongly red-staining berries, the best

 flavor of all mulberry species, produces berries over a long period.

-'Himalayan' or 'Pakistan' Mulberry.
-It can be identified by a photo
+It can be identified by its extra long fruit.

 'Shangri La' Morus alba, early bloomer susceptible

 to late frosts, self-fruitful, large black tasty fruit, grows 20' high

 and 8-16' wide, an ornamental.

 'White Fruiting Mulberry' Morus alba,